Novoo 85W AC Portable Power Station – Take a wall outlet on your travels

 - Portable charging station anywhere

-- Most any travel sized gadget with its own AC power plug
+- Most any other gadget with its own AC power plug

 The Novoo 85W AC Portable Power Station is one of the smaller power stations I’ve seen.
 Power stations offer an AC outlet, while power banks are USB output only.
 The AC outlet is like the wall outlets in your home.
 Though usually with output limits.
 The USB-C port is nice, but doesn’t support Power Delivery.
 To get a higher output for your devices you’ll need to use the AC outlet.
 The smaller, cylindrical design makes this model easier to transport.
 It can fit in a bag, where others are the size of a small bag.
 It also falls within FAA limits for lithium batteries on planes.
 But for all that you only get 81Wh of capacity (22,500mAh in power bank terms).
 Most other power stations offer 150-400Wh.
 But again they are several times larger and heavier.